silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

 aren't strictly able to be automated:

 * If this is a stable release, it will be necessary to perform a post-release merge on open source.
-This normally will require you to merge the RC branch into the source branch (e.g. merge 3.2.4 into 3.2), or sometimes create new branches if releasing a new minor version, and bumping up the branch-alias in composer.json.
+This normally will require you to merge the temporary release branch into the source branch (e.g. merge 3.2.4 into 3.2), or sometimes create new branches if releasing a new minor version, and bumping up the branch-alias in composer.json.
   E.g. branching 3.3 from 3, and aliasing 3 as 3.4.x-dev.
 You can then delete
-  the temporary RC branches.
+  the temporary release branches.
 This will need to be done before updating the release documentation in stage 3.
 * Merging up the changes in this release to newer branches, following the SemVer pattern (e.g. 3.2.4 > 3.2 > 3.3 > 3 > master).
 The more often this is